 There is a need to improve agricultural productivity in the coming century to ensure food supplies for a global population predicted to reach 9 billion by 2050, equating to a need to increase production by at least 50%.
 This second 'green revolution' is set in a context of climate change, industrialisation and changing consumer demands in emerging economies, increasing use of renewable feedstocks for biorefining applications, limited natural resources and rising energy costs, and pressure to reduce emissions from the sector.

 New Paradigms for Crop and Soil Management Workshop

-As a first activity, the "New Paradigms for Crop and Soil Management" workshop was held at The Linnean Society of London on 9th February 2011, in partnership with Environmental Sustainability KTN.
+As a first activity, the "New Paradigms for Crop and Soil Management" workshop was held at The Linnean Society of London on 9th February 2011, in partnership with the Environmental Sustainability KTN.
 The workshop brought together around 90 key UK and European stakeholders from the research-base, industry, government departments, policy makers and funders, growers and end-users of crop products, to learn and discuss the challenges facing the agriculture sector.
 A series of presentations provided workshop delegates with an opportunity to learn about some of the key issues driving the need for change in soil management.